openjournals/joss/docs/rationale.md

 ## Thanks

 Finally, I'd like to say thanks to all the people who've helped shape JOSS into its current form.
-Thanks to Karthik Ram, Kevin M. Moerman, Dan Katz and Kyle Niemeyer who've helped refine what JOSS is (and isn't) and all the people who've agreed to be on the [editorial board](http://joss.theoj.org/about#editorial_board).
+Thanks to Karthik Ram, Kevin M. Moerman, Dan Katz, and Kyle Niemeyer who've helped refine what JOSS is (and isn't) and all the people who've agreed to be on the [editorial board](http://joss.theoj.org/about#editorial_board).

 <sup>1.</sup> You can of course cite other things, they just don't necessarily count towards your h-index.
 <sup>2.</sup> This assumes of course that authors remember to cite your software paper.